Skip to content

 None

-formatter Callable[[dict[str, Any], str], str]
+formatter Callable[[dict[str, object], str], str]

 Custom formatter function.
 It should accept a dictionary of metric result attributes and an attribute name, and return a formatted attribute value.